caps-tum/paper-2025-shs-k8s/deployment/INSTALL.md

 - Since `/opt/cni/bin` is already mounted as a hostPath, no further action has to be taken in order to add the CXI CNI binary to the flannel containers.

 Finally, apply the yaml file to the k3s cluster.

+### Install via Cilium

+Cilium exposes the setting `cni.customConf` during installation.
+If set to true, the CNI configuration file at `cni.confPath` (default: `/etc/cni/net.d`) will not be automatically generated.
+One approach for deploying the CXI CNI plugin is to deploy Cilium using default settings, letting it generate a CNI configuration e.g. at `/etc/cni/net.d/05-cilium.conflist`.
+Then uninstall cilium, modify the configuration file by adding `{ "type": "cxi" }` as a plugin, and then reinstalling it with the option `cni.customConf=true`.
+Note that the `cxi` CNI plugin binary must be located at the folder specified at `cni.binPath`.
+Also note that the whole path must be owned by `root:root`!

+The remaining installation process is identical to the Cilium process.

 ### Install in Podman